Posts in FAQ

 - 19 June 2017

-Your individual disk space usage in HOME and SCRATCH areas as well as project quota in the WORK data space can be checked in DKRZ online portal.
-The numbers are updated daily.
+Your individual disk space usage in HOME and SCRATCH as well as the quota state of your projects can be checked using the commands listed in File Systems.
+An additional overview is provided DKRZ online portal.
+The numbers there are updated daily.

 How can I access my Lustre data from outside DKRZ/ZMAW?